-Yu-Gi-Oh!: Alister/Amelda joined doom to get revenge on Kaiba for the death of his little brother, later revealed to have been killed on Dartz's orders as part of massive Gambit Roulette.
+Yu-Gi-Oh!: Alister/Amelda joined doom to get revenge on Kaiba for the death of his little brother, later revealed to have been killed on Dartz's orders as part of a massive Gambit Roulette.
 In fact, Dartz did something like this to nearly all his henchmen, covertly ruining their lives and then swooping in as a Dark Messiah.
 Mai's Marik-related PTSD was the only part he wasn't responsible for.

 In Robotech: The Shadow Chronicles, Marcus Rush has a dead big sister - namely (original) Marlene who was killed by the Invid at beginning of Mospeada, which is the reason he hates Invids so much.
 This results in quite a few rage attacks.